DEM0NAssissan7/junix/README.md

 - **Userland** is made to behave like any other UNIX-like system, but where needed, it mostly follows the FreeBSD system of things.

 # TODO
-- Implement library loading instead of making all libraries in the global scope
-- Possibly integrate machine code interpretation/real
+- Possibly integrate machine code interpretation and virtual memory management